Character

 And instead go out there and take the game to them.

-Because if you’re going to play the game,
+Because if you’re going to play the game, you may as well play to win.

 Michael Dahdal